tstordalen/subset-rank-select/README.md

+# Rank and Select on Degenerate Strings

+This repository will contain instructions on how to reproduce the experiments in the paper ``Rank and Select on Degenerate Strings'' (to be announced).
+The experiments are based on the test framework by Alanko et al., which you can find [here](https://github.com/jnalanko/SubsetWT-Experiments/tree/master).

+As it currently stands, this repository has not been updated with the changes we've made to their framework; they will be added shortly.

+All of the following is the original readme from the repository of Alanko et al.

+---

 # SubsetWT experiments

 This repository contains instructions and code to reproduce the experiments in the paper "Subset Wavelet Trees" for SEA 2023.